My current c.v. is here.

 My lab applies machine learning to solve clinical problems.
 As patients age and medical technology advances, the complexity of health data strains the capabilities of the human mind.
 Using a combination of machine learning and traditional methods, we try to find hidden signal in health data, help doctors make better decisions, and drive innovations in clinical research.

 My work is supported by multiple research awards from NIH (including the Office of the Director and the National Institute on Aging) and private foundations.
-I am faculty affiliate at ideas42, Ariadne Labs, and the Harvard Institute for Quantitative Social Science.
+I am faculty affiliate at ideas42, Ariadne Labs, and the Harvard Institute for Quantitative Social Science, and a research economist at NBER.

 I've earned several degrees from universities in towns called Cambridge (A.B. magna cum laude, Harvard; M.Phil., Cambridge; M.D magna cum laude, Harvard).
 I previously worked as a consultant at McKinsey & Co. in Geneva, New Jersey, and Tokyo.